murali248641/interview-ready-repo/c/README.txt

 3. Nth node from end of linked list
 4. Detect Loop in linked list
 5. Remove loop in Linked List
+6. Add two numbers represented by Linked lists

-Reverse a linked list in groups of given size Intersection point of two Linked Lists
+7. Reverse a linked list in groups of given size
-Add two numbers represented by Linked lists
+8. Intersection point of two Linked Lists
+9. delete the node in linked list?
+10. delete middle of linked list?
+11. remove nth node from end of list?

 Implement Queue using Linked List
 Implement a stack using singly linked list
 Merge two sorted linked lists